hishizuka/pizero_bikecomputer/doc/thingsboard_setup.md

 1. Make sure Speed, Heart rate, or Power has a usable value.
 2. Start recording.
-3. Open **Menu > Connectivity** and enable **Live Track**.
+3. Open **Menu > Connectivity > Live Track** and enable **ThingsBoard**.
 4. Wait for the next upload.
 The normal telemetry interval is 180 seconds.
 5. In ThingsBoard, open the device's **Latest telemetry** view and confirm the keys listed below.
 6. Open the dashboard and confirm the values and recorded track.

-If the Live Track menu item is disabled, check that the device token and `tb-mqtt-client` package are available, then restart the application.
+If the ThingsBoard Live Track toggle is disabled, check that the device token, server, and `tb-mqtt-client` package are available, then restart the application.

 ## Data and transport